|Elliott Sound Products||Project 36|

 Updated 03 October 2005

 Because the quiescent current can be quite unstable with variations in the supply voltage.
 Normal changes in the AC mains can cause Iq to shift above and below the preset value.
-A simple modification can be added that virtually eliminates the problem (or reduces it to the point where it is immaterial).
-This, plus another optional modification to help stabilise the bias current are included on the new Revision-A circuit board.
+A simple modification has been added that virtually eliminates the problem (or reduces it to the point where it is immaterial).
+This, plus another optional modification to help stabilise the bias current are included on the current Revision-B circuit board.

 The Zen - along with Zen improved, son of Zen, Bride of Zen, Second cousin of Zen (or did I imagine that one?)
 Class-A amp designed by Nelson Pass seems to have become popular.
 (See references.)
 I cannot imagine why, since the very concept is flawed in many ways.
 It has minimal feedback, but that is because it has minimal gain to start with, and appears very simple.
 Perhaps this is the attraction - but at what price?
 The capacitors needed for the power supply are massive to try to get rid of hum, and massive means expensive.
 The 'improved' Zen is a little better, since it uses an inductor (or choke) in the supply - obviously the hum drove someone mad.
 Inductors are expensive too, and also hard to get, and the capacitance has been doubled in at least one version I have seen - ouch, this is seriously expensive!